code-google-com/oyprojectmanager/docs/source/configure.rst

 .. confval:: default_asset_type_name

-   The default type name for newly created :class:`~oyProjectManager.core.models.Asset` instances, not used if another value is passed with the ``type`` argument.
+   The default type name for newly created :class:`~oyProjectManager.models.asset.Asset` instances, not used if another value is passed with the ``type`` argument.
 The default value is "Generic".

 .. confval:: default_fps

-   The default fps value for newly created :class:`~oyProjectManager.core.models.Project` instances, not used if another value is supplied with the ``fps`` argument.
+   The default fps value for newly created :class:`~oyProjectManager.models.project.Project` instances, not used if another value is supplied with the ``fps`` argument.
 The default value is "25".

 .. confval:: default_resolution_preset

-   The name of the default resolution preset used in newly created :class:`~oyProjectManager.core.models.Project` instances.
+   The name of the default resolution preset used in newly created :class:`~oyProjectManager.models.project.Project` instances.
 Not used if the ``width``, ``height`` and ``aspect_ratio`` arguments are used.
 The default value is "HD 1080", the default value should exists in :confval:`resolution_presets` config value.